-Moss Ledge and Prospect Point are two Great Camps designed by notable camp architect William L. Coulter.
+Moss Ledge and Eagle Island are two Great Camps designed by notable camp architect William L. Coulter.
 Coulter was the first professionally trained resident architect in the Adirondacks.
 He is well known for designing camps that were typically sited on the shoreline overlooking the lake and the mountains beyond, with huge sweeping porches extending from the main building where residents could take full advantage of the lakeside views.

-The tour begins at 10:00 am and ends around 3:30 pm.
+The tour begins at 10:00 am and ends around 3:00 pm.

 For More Information: